 The other day, a man stepped into the street, and I stopped my car so he could cross.
 Suddenly, I felt the overwhelming urge to cry for no apparent reason.

 Then I looked more closely at the man walking just feet away from me.
 He looked like I suddenly felt.
 “Ahh, these emotions are not mine.”
 I sent him a silent prayer, grateful I had finally learned to tell the difference between my emotions and those of others.

-Recently, I read an article describing the difference between an “empath” and someone who is highly sensitive.
+Recently, I read an article describing the difference between an empath and someone who is highly sensitive.
 They distinguished an empath as someone who can feel the emotions of others, sometimes even physical conditions, even though they are not actually going through the same experience.
-Someone who is highly sensitive is someone who has a high sensory awareness and feels extremely emotional due to others, their surroundings, and visual images, even TV shows.
-They are similar with some variations, but either way the resulting experience can be intense and confusing.
+Someone who is highly sensitive, someone who has a high sensory awareness and feels extremely emotional due to others, their surroundings, and visual images (even TV shows).
+And the resulting experience can be intense and confusing.

 First, we need to practice self-observation and self-inquiry, which leads to self-awareness.
 Get to know yourself well enough to be able to decipher your emotions from others.
 This can be as simple as asking yourself, “Is this emotion mine?”

 This awareness helps to unravel what you are feeling when a wave of emotion washes over you.
 If it is your emotion, take responsibility for handling what needs to be handled.
 Cry if need be.
 Apologize.
 Forgive.
 Express your needs.
 Grieve.
 Make some changes.
 Break up.
 Heal the rift.
 Identify what the emotion is showing you.